duvitech/CarND-LaneLines-P1/writeup_project.md

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible future improvements to my pipeline

 A possible improvement would be to ...